-MRA has awarded more than $110 million to research, helping to advance 12 more treatment options for melanoma in the last 10 years.
+MRA has awarded more than $131 million to research, helping advance 13 more treatment options for melanoma in the last 10 years.
 100% of donations go directly to research thanks to the support of MRA founders who cover all admin & development expenses.

 Melanoma Research Alliance

-Founded by melanoma survivor Debra Black and her husband, Leon, under the auspices of the Milken Institute, MRA has ushered in a dynamic new era of scientific progress.
-MRA has become the largest non-profit funder of melanoma research, funding cutting-edge studies and leveraging millions more from other sources.
+Founded in 2007 under the auspices of the Milken Institute, MRA has ushered in a dynamic new era of scientific progress.
+MRA has become the largest non-profit funder of melanoma research, funding over $131 million in cutting-edge studies and leveraging millions more from other sources.
 Thanks to the generous support of our founders, 100 percent of donations to MRA directly support our research program.

 MRA’s RESEARCH STRATEGY